fluiddyn/fluidsim/doc/index.rst

 ..
 FluidDyn documentation master file, created by sphinx-quickstart on Sun Mar  2 12:15:31 2014.

-FluidSim documentation
+Fluidsim documentation
 ======================

-FluidSim is a framework for studying fluid dynamics with numerical simulations using Python.
+Fluidsim is a framework for studying fluid dynamics with numerical simulations using Python.
 It is part of the wider project `FluidDyn
 <https://pypi.python.org/pypi/fluiddyn/>`_.

-The package is still in a planning stage so it is still pretty unstable and many of its planned features have not yet been implemented.

-FluidSim provides object-oriented libraries to develop quite simple solvers (mainly using pseudo-spectral methods) by writing mainly Python code.
-The result should be quite efficient compared to a pure Fortran or C++ code since most of the time-consuming tasks are performed by quite optimized compiled functions (to be better quantified).
+Fluidsim is an object-oriented library to develop solvers (mainly using pseudo-spectral methods) by writing mainly Python code.
+The result is really efficient compared to a pure Fortran or C++ code since the time-consuming tasks are performed by optimized compiled functions.

+Fluidsim is a `HPC <https://en.wikipedia.org/wiki/High-performance_computing>`_ code written mostly in Python.
+It uses the library `fluidfft
+<http://fluidfft.readthedocs.io>`_ to use very efficient FFT
+libraries.
+Fluidfft is written in C++, Cython and python.
+Fluidfft and fluidsim take advantage of `Pythran <https://github.com/serge-sans-paille/pythran>`_, a new static Python compiler which produces very efficient binaries by compiling Python via C++11.

-An advantage is that to run simulations and analyze the results, the users communicate (possibly interactively) with the machine through Python, which is nowadays among the best languages to do these tasks.
-Moreover, it should be much simpler than with pure Fortran or C++ codes to add any complicate analysis.
-For example, it should be very simple and quick to write a solver for adjoin equations.
+An advantage of a CFD code written mostly in Python is that to run simulations and analyze the results, the users communicate (possibly interactively) together and with the machine with Python, which is nowadays among the best languages to do these tasks.
+Moreover, it is much simpler and faster than with pure Fortran or C++ codes to add any complicate analysis or to write a modified solver.

+We have created fluidsim to be easy and nice to use and to develop, efficient and robust.

-At this stage, just few solvers have been written, but at least FluidSim can solve these equations:
+At this stage, not many solvers have been written, but fluidsim can already solve these equations:

-- Incompressible Navier-Stokes equations in a two-dimensional periodic space,
+- In a two-dimensional periodic space:

+  * Incompressible Navier-Stokes equations,

+  * Stratified Navier-Stokes equations under the Boussinesq approximation with constant Brunt-Väisälä frequency,

+  * One-layer shallow-water equations + modified versions of these equations,

+  * Föppl-von Kármán equations (elastic thin plate)

-- One-layer shallow-water equations in a two-dimensional periodic space,
+- In a three-dimensional periodic space:

-- ...
+  * Incompressible Navier-Stokes equations.

 User Guide
 ----------